PreTeXtBook/pretext/examples/sample-book/README.md

 real version of Judson's book.

 It is meant to illustrate
-- how to structure the "extra" parts of a book, such as the preface, appendices, index, and so on.
+- how to structure the "extra" components of a book, such as the preface, appendices, index, and so on.
 - how to modularize a large project across multiple files

+### With Parts

+`sample-book.xml` can be used with two different publication files to get either "decorative" or "structural" parts.

+### No Parts

+`sample-book-noparts.xml` has, as the name implies, no parts employed.
+There is a third publication file for this case.
+Also, some cross-references whose targets are parts, have been removed from the front matter, necessitating a different `frontmatter-noparts.xml`.

+### Usage Notes

 To build and test, use a scratch directory like `/tmp/sb`: